converspace/recentchanges/README.md

 <link href="http://sandeep.shetty.in/recentchanges-endpoint?res=/some-resource" rel="http://example.com/TDB" />
 ...
 ```
-* The RecentChanges endpoint at each level of the (URL) hierarchy aggregates all RecentChanges under it.
+* The RecentChanges endpoint at each level of the (URL) hierarchy SHOULD aggregate all RecentChanges under it.
-  * The RecentChanges endpoint of the site aggregates site-wide RecentChanges.
+  * The RecentChanges endpoint of the site MUST aggregates site-wide RecentChanges.

 ```http
 GET / HTTP/1.1